Kempe chain: Formal definition

 where S is a finite set of colours, containing at least two distinct colours a and b.
 If v is a vertex with colour a, then the (a, b)-Kempe chain of G containing v is the maximal connected subset of V which contains v and whose vertices are all coloured either a or b.

 The above definition is what Kempe worked with.
-Typically the set S has four elements (the four colours of the four colour theorem), and c is a proper colouring, that is, each pair of adjacent vertices in V are assigned distinct colours.
+Typically, the set S has four elements (the four colours of the four colour theorem), and c is a proper colouring, that is, each pair of adjacent vertices in V are assigned distinct colours.
+With these additional conditions, a and b are two out of the four colours available, and every element of the (a, b)-Kempe chain has neighbours in the chain of only the other colour.